kenpaulsen/jsftapp/README.md

 # Maven / Docker wrapper to help bootstap a containerized JSFT project.

 To use this project, you will need to checkout subprojects for the actual content and update the `Dockerfile` to match.
 By default, it expects 3 sub-projects:
-* app -- A directory containing a `webapp` folder for the root of a webapp, and normal java project w/ a jar file target.
-Both will be added via Docker.
+* app -- A directory containing a `webapp` folder for the root of a webapp, and normal java project that produces a target: `target/app.jar`.
+The `webapp` must copy in all dependencies, including `resources/` and `WEB-INF/lib/` files.
 * jsft -- Checkout via: git clone git@github.com:kenpaulsen/jsft.git
 * freya -- If you have this primefaces theme, otherwise change to a theme you'd like to use (change `Dockerfile` as well).